1. SAP Glossary

 3. chained statement

-What is chained statement in SAP BC-ABA - ABAP Runtime Environment?
+What is 'chained statement' in SAP BC-ABA - ABAP Runtime Environment?

-SAP Term: chained statement
+chained statement - Overview

 • Component: BC-ABA